 In a perfect world the court should keep a record of the Decree Absolute (at least for a time – we will come to that in a moment), and should also send a copy to the Central Family Court, where it will be recorded for all time (well, hypothetically) on the central index of decrees absolute.
 If these steps are followed, there will always be an official record of the Decree Absolute.

 Of course, both parties to the divorce will be sent a copy of the Decree Absolute, which they should retain.
 Sometimes, however, the whereabouts of the document will be lost in the mists of time.
 If that should happen, and if the party who lost the Decree Absolute should need a copy, then they should be able to obtain one, either from the court that made it, or from the Central Family Court.
+Find out more information on decree absolute and how to get a copy of a decree absolute in our guide.

 In the recent case Power v Vidal, however, the husband’s (as I shall call him) request for a copy was met with a blank.
 Quite literally.

 To go into a little more detail, the divorce proceedings were issued in the Willesden County Court in 1994, the Decree Nisi was pronounced in 1996, and was made Absolute on the 29th of January 1997.
 In January 2018 the husband wished to take steps to remarry.
-However, he could not locate his copy of the Decree Absolute certificate.
+However, he could not locate his Decree Absolute certificate.
 He therefore wrote to the Willesden County Court seeking a copy of the Decree Absolute, and in April he made a formal application, paying a fee of £50.

 The court was not able to locate a copy of the Decree Absolute certificate, nor was it able to supply the husband with the date on which the Decree Absolute was made.